Health & Democracy Index

 Healthy People Vote: Voting Takes Time, Focus and Energy

-When people feel healthier and more connected to their neighbors they feel valued and are more likely to vote.
+When people feel healthier and more connected to their neighbors they feel valued and are more likely to vote and engage in other aspects of community life.
 Being healthy means people can physically vote and have the time and energy to follow voting processes and make voting decisions.
 Policies that make voting locations more accessible and allow voting from home help people with health challenges cast ballots.

-Barriers Harm Health: Low Voter Participation Drives Health Disparities
+Barriers Harm Health: Voting Disparities and Health Disparities are Linked

-Communities that face significant barriers to voting suffer from worse health outcomes.
-A lack of social inclusion, reduced sense of belonging, and less access to health resources are all associated with worse health outcomes, from higher infant mortality rates to greater risk of chronic disease.
+Some of the same barriers to health are barriers to voting, including structural inequities in transportation, language access, broadband access, and accessible spaces.
+Communities that face these barriers may have a lack of social inclusion, reduced sense of belonging, and less access to health resources, which are all associated with worse health outcomes, from higher infant mortality rates to greater risk of chronic disease.

 Thankfully, higher levels of civic participation can mitigate these disparities.
-For instance, rates of infant mortality are higher among Black and American Indian communities than white communities, but this disparity shrinks for all racial and ethnic groups in states that have better civic participation.
+For instance, rates of infant mortality are higher among Black and American Indian communities than white communities, but this disparity shrinks for all racial and ethnic groups in states that have better civic health and voter participation.

 Looking at the States: Colorado has inclusive policies and strong public health outcomes.